 But the new electric Cajon technology has resolved this issue.
 It comes with many sound possibilities, all of which sound like the traditional electric Cajon performance.

 Anyway, an electric Cajon generally gives out excellent sounds, depending on your choice.
 For instance, a player can produce bass sounds when they hit the middle of the instrument’s front part.

 And when you hit in the middle of the top, you will realize higher notes.

-Another interesting thing about these instruments is they can be played by hands or sticks.
-So, if you the kind who loves the tradition of acoustic drumming with hands, you are covered, as well those who use drumsticks, brushes, and mallets.
+Another interesting thing about these instruments is they can be played by hand or sticks.
+So, if you love the tradition of acoustic drumming with hands, you are covered, as well as those who use drumsticks, brushes, and mallets.